 Familial footpad hyperkeratosis is reported in Irish Terriers and Dogues de Bordeaux.
 All pads of all feet are involved from a young age, although the disease is not usually congenital.
 When hyperkeratosis is severe, horns, fissures, and secondary infection cause pain and lameness.
 No other skin lesions are present.
 Treatment is symptomatic, with soaking, keratolytic and emollient treatments, with treatment of bacterial pyoderma.
 No reports of the use of synthetic retinoids are available.
 Major differential diagnoses for footpad hyperkeratosis include hepatocutaneous syndrome, a disorder of keratinization, and pemphigus.

 Granulomatous sebaceous adenitis is an idiopathic disease that destroys the sebaceous glands and, in some breeds of dogs, is associated with a severe seborrheic and alopecic dermatosis.
 It is hereditary in Standard Poodles and suspected to be familial in Akitas.
 It first manifests itself in young adults, but inapparent carriers are known in Poodles.
-Marked hyperkeratosis precedes the development of hair coat abnormalities, which begin as the loss of normal hair kinkiness and progress to patchy alopecia.
+Marked hyperkeratosis precedes development of hair coat abnormalities, which begin as loss of normal hair kinkiness and progress to patchy alopecia.
 Akitas tend to have more seborrhea oleosa and less alopecia than Poodles.
 Response to treatment is inconsistent and incomplete.
 Mildly affected dogs are treated with antiseborrheic shampoos and treatment of pyoderma as needed.
 Severely affected dogs have benefited from propylene glycol or hot oil treatments.
 Some dogs respond to oral supplementation with omega-3 fatty acids, and some respond to synthetic retinoids.
-Cases of spontaneous remission have been recorded.
+Spontaneous remission has been recorded.
 Recently, modified cyclosporine A (5 mg/kg/day, PO) has been very effective in the treatment of many dogs.